graysurf/zsh-kit/docs/git-scope.md

 # 📂 git-scope: Git Scope Viewers

-`git-scope` is a collection of tree-based Git viewers for inspecting your working directory by status category.
+`git-scope` is a collection of tree-based Git viewers for inspecting your working directory or commits by status category.
 It helps you understand what has changed, what is staged, and what remains untracked, using visual hierarchy.

+---

+## 📦 Use Cases

+- Review project structure before making a commit
+- Visualize modified vs. staged vs. untracked files
+- Inspect changes introduced by a specific commit
+- Debug repo state during complex merges or rebases
+- Audit commit scope and verify change impact

+---

+### 💡 Output Preview

+The following is a sample output from `git-scope`, illustrating how changed files are listed by status
+(e.g., `[-]` for tracked, `[M]` for modified), followed by a visual directory tree.
+This format is shared
+across most subcommands, providing a consistent, readable view of file status and structure.

 ```
 🍎 yourname on MacBook ~ 🐋 gke-dev 🐳 orbstack